lachlandeer/mousteau/README.md

 ## Cousteau

-Cousteau is a minimalist [Beamer][] theme with a light nautical touch.
+Mousteau is a minimalist [Beamer][] theme based on Matt Blackwell's cousteau with University of Melbourne colour themes.

 Below you can see some example slides and for more, see the full set of [demo slides][demo].